rolandyuwy/tp/docs/UserGuide.md

 **Expiry Date** | The expiry date of a food item.
 **Food inventory** | A complete list of food items stored in Simply Kitchen.
 **GUI** | Graphical User Interface.
 It is a form of user and computer interaction that allows the user to interact via graphical icons such as buttons, scroll bars and windows.
 SimplyKitchen has a GUI for the user to interact with.
+**GUI** | Graphical User Interface.
+It is a form of user and computer interaction that allows the user to interact via graphical icons such as buttons, scroll bars and windows.
+SimplyKitchen has a GUI for the user to interact with.
 **Lexicographical Order** | It is the order used in dictionaries.
 However, it has additional requirements.
 Requirements applicable to SimplyKitchen are, namely, capital letters precedes lower-case letters, apostrophes precedes letters, and spaces precedes both apostrophes and letters.
 **Mainstream OS** | Windows, Linux, Unix, OS-X.
 **Priority** | The priority of a food item.
 The priority field can either be `high`, `medium` or `low`.